cxnturi0n/traffic-analyzer/README.md

 The [install.sh](deploy/install.sh) script handles the following tasks:
 1. Installs necessary dependencies for launching services and loading data into the database.
 This involves tools like `ogr2ogr` from the GDAL package.
-2. Downloads road geometries and OBU CSV files from my personal Google Drive.
+2. Downloads [road geometries](https://drive.google.com/file/d/1BXGqJDuagXCaF2V50XXh8zrCQFPSu7X4/view?usp=sharing) and [Anderlecht OBU CSVs](https://drive.google.com/file/d/1QqkWglvE26-KixXvIEQSjR3HZ_6_vgX3/view?usp=sharing) data from my personal Google Drive.
 3. Builds the Docker image for the React webpage along with the NGINX web server.
 4. Builds the Docker image for the Node.js Express server.
 5. Pulls Docker images for Neo4j, PostGIS, and optionally PGAdmin.